-Meeting dates, times, and locations of MPO advisory committees and Board meetings are posted on the MPO's website and sent via email to local newspapers, local municipalities, other agencies, stakeholders, and trucking industry representatives between five to 10 days in advance of the meetings.
+Meeting dates, times, and locations of MPO advisory committees and Board meetings are posted on the MPO's website and sent via email, when appropriate, to local newspapers, local municipalities, other agencies, stakeholders, and trucking industry representatives.
+Agenda notices are provided five to ten days prior to all MPO meetings.

-Public Workshop and Public Hearing Meetings
+Public Workshop and Public Meetings

-Public hearings and workshops are advertised in area newspapers and on the MPO's website between five to 10 days prior to the meeting date to announce the upcoming participation opportunities.
-Additional efforts may be made to notify the public through flyers, newspaper articles, and other means of communication.
+Public workshops and public meetings are advertised in area newspapers and on the MPO's website between five to ten days prior to the meeting date to announce the upcoming participation opportunities.
+Additional efforts may be made to notify the public through a news release, social media, my Pasco APP, Pasco TV, newspaper articles, and other means of communication.

-Any persons with a disability requiring reasonable accommodations should call New Port Richey (813) 847-8110; Dade City (352) 521-4274, ext.
-8110; TDD 1-800-955-8771 via Florida Relay Service; no later than five days prior to any proceeding.
+Any persons with a disability requiring reasonable accommodations should call New Port Richey (727) 847-8030; Dade City (352) 521-4345; TTY: 1-800-955-8771 via Florida Relay Service; no later than five days prior to any proceeding.